 Students must complete at least two years of pre-veterinary college courses before being eligible to compete for admission to the Doctor of Veterinary Medicine (DVM) program and most complete their bachelor’s degree first.
 If DVM is your goal, you must start your undergrad experience in a major outside the veterinary college– majors within Purdue’s colleges of Agriculture and Science are popular choices for Purdue students.

-Want to become a veterinary technician or veterinary technologist?
+Want to become a veterinary nurse?

 You’ve come to the right place.
 Students gain a competitive advantage with our hands-on curriculum, clinical rotations alongside senior veterinary medical students in Purdue’s Veterinary Teaching Hospital and courses taught by experts.
 Career options include working as a veterinary healthcare team member in research, animal behavior, private veterinary practices, academia, zoos, or many others.
-And get this: Purdue veterinary technology grads’ starting salaries are higher than the national average.
-Veterinary technology is a major within the veterinary college – so pick College of Veterinary Medicine when you’re ready to apply.
+And get this: Purdue veterinary nursing grads’ starting salaries are higher than the national average.
+Veterinary Nurse is a major within the veterinary college – so pick College of Veterinary Medicine when you’re ready to apply.